 Engineering Courses at the Junior High Level

-Hopkins Public Schools has incorporated an innovative and rigorous STEM curriculum for the secondary level of education.
+Hopkins Public Schools has incorporated an innovative and rigorous STEM curriculum tailored toward secondary students.
 Hopkins Public Schools uses this curriculum at the junior high and high school level.
 At Hopkins, the grade 8 engineering class is required.
 A variety of other classes are offered as electives starting in grade 9.

 Engineering Junior High Courses: